pascomnet/asterisk_sbr/README.md

 }
 ```

-## Mapped asterisk methods
+## Mapped methods

 You can use some asterisk functions directly in the lua script.
+Also we add some convenience functions.

-### Output a verbose message
+### Output a verbose message in the cli

 - ast_verbose("Hello Asterisk")

+### Logging

+- ast_log(level, message)
+-- level 0: DEBUG
+-- level 1: WARNING
+-- level 2: NOTICE
+-- level 3: WARNING
+-- level 4: ERROR
+-- level 5: VERBOSE

 ### Write something into the queuelog

 - ast_queue_log("myqueue","mobydick-1443625288.533","NONE","CUSTOM","LOGENTRY")

+### Get one member

+-- get_member(interface)

+See calc_metric, parameter "member".

+### Get all members as table

+- get_members()

+You'll get a table with all members in the current queue.
+Each entry equals to the definition in calc_metric, parameter "member".

+### Get all entries as a table

+- get_entries()

+You'll get a table with all waiting calls in the current queue.
+See calc_metric, parameter "entry" for an explanation.